Charlecote's Wood Yard café

 This fresh bright space offers new views of Charlecote and there’s plenty of outside seating, some of it under cover.
-Visitors can now experience part of the old working part of Charlecote’s estate for the first time.
+Over the past year visitors have enjoyed experiencing part of the old working part of Charlecote’s estate for the first time.

 There’s lots of room in the Wood Yard for families and dog walkers to enjoy hot drinks, snacks and ice-cream.

 As visitor numbers have increased in recent years, our hard-working team in the Orangery have coped with some exceptionally busy days, serving delicious food and drink to our visitors.
 The Wood Yard Café now reduces queues for all our visitors, providing a relaxing space for refreshment before – or after – enjoying the parkland.
 Feedback from our regular visitors has been very enthusiastic!

 About the Café build